Social welfare supports for Ukrainian refugees

 Income support

-If you have come to Ireland from Ukraine and you are covered by the EU Temporary Protection Directive, you can get income support from the Department of Social Protection (DSP).
+If you come to Ireland from Ukraine and you are covered by the EU Temporary Protection Directive, you can get income support from the Department of Social Protection (DSP).

-To get any Irish social welfare payment you need a Personal Public Service Number (PPS number).
+To get any Irish social welfare payment, you need a Personal Public Service Number (PPS number).

-Personal Public Service Number (PPS number)
+Personal Public Service number (PPS number)

-A PPS number is a unique reference number that helps you access social welfare benefits, public services and information in Ireland.
+A PPS number is a unique reference number that helps you access social welfare payments, public services and information in Ireland.
 A PPS number is always 7 numbers followed by either one or 2 letters.

 If you arrive at Dublin Airport, you will be brought to the City West Convention Centre in Dublin.
 You can apply for your PPS number there.